pnickchi/gofedf/README.md

 # Test if the data follows a Normal distribution, calculate Anderson-Darling statistic and approximate p-value of the test.
 testNormal(x = sim_data, method = 'ad')
 ```

+    ## Warning in getpvalue(u = AD, eigen = ev): CompQuadForm failed to generate a
+    ## valid p-value.
+The p-value lies between 0.263880190202964 and 1

     ## $Statistic
     ## [1] 0.2179704